TEST-VERSION - FAQ Abraxas

 Link:

-Who do the regulations apply to?
+Who are the regulations aimed at?

-Large-scale importers (at least 50 cars)
+Large importers (at least 50 cars)

-Private/small-scale importers (fewer than 50 cars)
+Private/small importers (< 50 cars)

 Here, a distinction is made between two cases: